Affect Recognition in Conversations Using Large Language Models: Conclusion

 Overall, LLMs have opened new avenues for affect recognition in conversations and building affect-aware dialogue systems.
-Despite the limited performance under zero-shot set-up, their robustness to ASR errors, few-shot ICL capabilities, and ERC capabilities after fine-tuning offer exciting research opportunities for exploring affect recognition in conversations and building human-like conversation agents.
+Despite the limited performance under zero-shot set-up, their robustness to ASR errors, few-shot ICL capabilities, and ERC capabilities after fine-tuning offer exciting research opportunities for exploring affect recognition in conversations and building human-like conversational agents.
+We would also like to highlight the challenge and also opportunities towards handling long context and nuanced emotion cues in LLMs.